The best 2022 Oscar nominees for picture and sound and where to stream them

 And the best news?
 You can already watch many of the Oscar nominees thanks to streaming services.
 We've picked out the nominees for Best Picture, Cinematography, Visual Effects, Music (Original Score) and Sound, so you can get the most out of your home theatre system with the year's most impressive films in terms of sound and vision.
 What's more, we've found out where the nominees are streaming right now.

-Most of the 2022 nominees can be streamed with a subscription to HBO Max and Netflix, but you will have to purchase a few of them that aren't yet part of a subscription, with a few outliers on Apple TV+, Hulu, Disney+ and Amazon Prime Video.
-All told, though, this year's nominees are pretty accessible from the comfort of your chair.
+Some of the 2022 nominees can be streamed with a subscription to Netflix, Apple TV+ or Disney+, but quite a few require you to rent or buy them separately.
+But all told, this year's nominees are pretty accessible from the comfort of your chair.
+Break out the popcorn!

 How to watch 2022 Oscars Best Picture nominees